ntvinh11586/P5-NYTimes/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *NYTimesSearch*

-**Name of your app** is an android app that allows a user to search for images on web using simple filters.
+**NYTimesSearch** is an android app that allows a user to search for images on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

 Time spent: **X** hours spent in total